FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Introduction

-In this paper, we propose a novel semi-supervised algorithm in VFL setting, termed FedMVT, to address the limitations of existing vertical federated learning approaches.
+This paper proposes a novel semi-supervised algorithm in the VFL setting, termed FedCVT, to address the limitations of existing vertical federated learning approaches.
 Our contributions are as follows:

-\begin{enumerate} \item FedMVT significantly boosts up the performance of the federated model when the overlapping samples between parties are limited; \item FedMVT helps improve the performance of the local classifier of the party that owns labels, and thus it enables the party to make local predictions with more confidence; \item FedMVT works with data of various types.
-This is important in practice since real-world VFL applications often need to deal with heterogeneous features; \item FedMVT does not require participating parties to share their original data and model parameters, but only intermediate representations and gradients, which can be further protected by the VFL-DNN (Deep Neural Network) framework implemented by FATE\footnote{\url{https://github.com/FederatedAI/FATE}}. \end{enumerate}
+\begin{enumerate} \item FedCVT significantly boosts up the performance of the federated model when the aligned samples between participating parties are limited; \item FedCVT works with data of various types.
+This feature is important in practice since real-world VFL applications often need to deal with heterogeneous features; \item FedCVT does not require participating parties to share their original data and model parameters, but only intermediate representations and gradients, which can be further protected by the privacy-preserving VFL-DNN (Deep Neural Network) framework proposed by~\cite{yankang2021prada} and implemented in FATE~\cite{fate2021JMLR}\footnote{\url{https://github.com/FederatedAI/FATE}}. \end{enumerate}